vadim-miller2/book-test1/index.md

     > /opt/machine/lbsm/sbin/lbsm_feedback 'Servicename STANDALONE host 100 120'> sleep 5now you can shutdown the server

 The effect of the above is to set the maximal penalty 100 for the service Servicename (of type <span class="nctnt ncbi-type">STANDALONE</span>) running on host <span class="nctnt ncbi-var">host</span> for at least 120 seconds.
 After 120 seconds the penalty value will start going down steadily and at some stage the penalty becomes 0.
 The default hold time equals 0.
-It takes some time to deliver the penalty value to the other hosts on the network so ?sleep 5? is used.
+It takes some time to deliver the penalty value to the other hosts on the network so ‘sleep 5’ is used.
 Please note the single quotes surrounding the penalty specification: they are required in a command shell because <span class="nctnt ncbi-app">lbsm\_feedback</span> takes only one argument which is the entire penalty specification.

 As soon as the server is down, the <span class="nctnt ncbi-app">LBSMD</span> daemon detects it in a matter of several seconds (if not instructed otherwise by the configuration file) and then does not dispatch to the server until it is back up.
 In some circumstances, the following command may come in handy: